Inflectra/rapise-documentation/docs/Libraries/Tester.md

 <a name="AssertEndsWith"></a>
 #### AssertEndsWith

-Checks that `str` has `substr` in the end and saves corresponding Report entry.
+Checks that `str` has `substr` at the end and writes corresponding message to the Report.
 Assertion is an atomic piece of verification.
 Assertion may contain some additional data (links, images, comments) set via 'data' parameter.